Ski and snowboard size guide

 For a skier (assuming you are height / weight proportionate),

-- All Mountain Piste Ski’s – Between chin and nose height (Your height minus 10-15cm)
+- All Mountain Piste Ski’s (65 - 80mm wide in the waist) – Between chin and nose height (Your height minus 10-15cm)

-- All Mountain Ski’s with Rocker Tip – Between nose and eyebrows (Your Height minus 7-12cm)
+- All Mountain Ski’s (80 - 95mm wide in the waist) with Rocker Tip – Between nose and eyebrows (Your Height minus 7-12cm)

-- All Mountain Twin Tip Ski’s – Depends on what you want to do with them, smaller is better for spins and tricks, longer is better for big jumps / powder skiing (Equal to your height to height minus 15cm)
+- All Mountain / Freestyle Ski’s (80 - 95mm wide in the waist) Twin Tip Ski’s – Depends on what you want to do with them, smaller is better for spins and tricks, longer is better for big jumps / powder skiing (Equal to your height or down to your height minus 15cm)

-- Freeride Ski’s – Length depends on Rocker Profile, the more rocker it has the longer size you will need particularly if it has a soft flex (At least equal to your height or longer)
+- Freeride Ski’s (95 - 110mm wide in the waist) – Length depends on Rocker Profile, the more rocker it has the longer size you will need particularly if it has a soft flex (At least equal to your height or longer)

-- Backcountry Ski’s – As long as you feel comfortable with, these are for soft snow where surface area is king!
+- Backcountry Ski’s (110mm+ wide in the waist) – As long as you feel comfortable with, these are for soft snow where surface area is king!

 For a snowboarder,